Quick Summary

 With data becoming integral to business success, the demand for skilled data analysts continues to rise across industries.

 High School Preparation: If you’re still in school and interested in becoming a data analyst, focus on developing a strong foundation in mathematics, computer science, and statistics.
-These subjects will set you up for success in more advanced data analysis courses later on.
+These subjects will set you up for success in more advanced data analytics courses later on.
 Consider participating in related extracurricular activities or coding clubs to strengthen your technical skills.

 Undergraduate Degrees: Obtaining a relevant undergraduate degree is essential to pursue a career as a data analyst.
 Common degrees include: